zaphyr-org/documentation/SECURITY.md

 # Security vulnerabilities

+> [!CAUTION]
-If you discover any security-related issues within our repositories, we kindly request that you **refrain from using the issue tracker on GitHub!** Instead, we encourage you to immediately report such matters to security@zaphyr.org.
+> If you discover any security-related issues within our repositories, we kindly request that you **refrain from using
+> the issue tracker on GitHub!** Instead, we encourage you to immediately report such matters to security@zaphyr.org.

 At ZAPHYR, we prioritize the safety and integrity of our software.
 By reporting security vulnerabilities directly, you can help us ensure a swift and efficient response, allowing us to address the issue promptly and implement necessary